simondlevy/TinyEKF/README.md

 contains a "pure C" example from the literature.

 Arduino users can simply install or drag the whole TinyEKF folder into their Arduino libraries folder.
-The TinyEKF folder contains a little sensor fusion example using a [BMP180 barometer](https://www.sparkfun.com/products/11824) and [LM35 temperature sensor](http://www.robotshop.com/en/dfrobot-lm35-linear-temperature-sensor.html).
+The **examples/SensorFusion** folder contains a little sensor fusion example using a [BMP180 barometer](https://www.sparkfun.com/products/11824) and [LM35 temperature sensor](http://www.robotshop.com/en/dfrobot-lm35-linear-temperature-sensor.html).
 I have run this example on an Arduino Uno and a Teensy 3.2.
 The BMP180, being an I^2C sensor, should be connected